Zeyu-Li/Unreal-Tutorial/README.md

 ## 3. Models & 3D

-Unreal is a 3D engine, therefore, it come with many great tools and libraries.
+Unreal is a 3D engine, therefore, it comes with many great tools and libraries.
 By default, Unreal will start you off with a StarterContent folder with many things including models you can drag into the scene.
 Of course, you can make models in a 3D program of your choice (I will use [Blender](https://www.blender.org/)) and export it as an fbx file format.
 The following will list some more options of 3D programs to create models:

 <a name="software"></a>